TUTORIAL: Three Ways to Attach Jointed Limbs

 Tug gently until the knot disappears into the fabric.
 Cut off the yarn tails close to the fabric.

-If you're someone who prefers learning from videos, here's a little one for you, showing all three methods.
+I also have a little video showing all three methods.
 If you do not see the video properly, head over to YouTube.

 If you have any questions, do not hesitate to email me or leave a comment below, I am always happy to help.